Lovi Poe: Career

-Poe appeared in the TV5 youth-oriented drama Lipgloss; GMA Network previously did not allow her to join the series as per network policy stating their contract talents be exclusive to their network.
-Her manager, Leo Dominguez defended their move saying that "Lovi does not have an existing contract with GMA."
+Poe appeared on the TV5 youth-oriented drama Lipgloss; GMA Network previously did not allow her to join the series as per network policy stating their contract talents be exclusive to their network.
+Her manager, Leo Dominguez, defended their move saying that "Lovi does not have an existing contract with GMA."
 Since then, Poe has not appeared in any of GMA Network shows.
 It was also reported that she entertained offers from GMA's rival network ABS-CBN, until her manager decided to accept GMA's offer to cast Poe in the new sitcom Show Me Da Manny.
 In 2010, she was a regular host on the GMA Sunday noontime variety show Party Pilipinas.
 In July 2010, she appeared in the independent film Mayohan for which she won her first acting award, the Cinemalaya Independent Film Festival Award for Best Actress.

 After 15 years with GMA Network, Poe moved to ABS-CBN on September 16, 2021.
-Her first television drama project is the Flower of Evil (2022) with Piolo Pascual.
+Her first television drama project was the Philippine adaptation of Flower of Evil with Piolo Pascual.
+She has since launched her own production company, C'est Lovi Productions, in partnership with her eventual husband, Montgomery Blencowe, as an executive.
+In 2023, she received her first screenwriter credit for the Netflix film Seasons, which Carlo Aquino starred as a lead with Poe.

+Poe is part of the cast of the finished American independent film Bad Man directed by Michael Diliberti.
+She was previously cast in The Chelsea Cowboy and My Sister's Bones, both of which are yet to be released.

+Poe finished her filmmaking of Regal Entertainment's Guilty Pleasure, a drama thriller directed by Connie Macatuno and written by Noreen Capili.

+She renewed her contract with Gracee Angles' skin care Eevor Skin Care Depot (SCD), as celebrity endorser since 2022.

+Personal life

+Poe endorsed her sister Grace in the 2016 presidential election and the 2019 senatorial election, sometimes joining her in campaign sorties.

+On August 26, 2023, Poe married British film producer Monty Blencowe at Cliveden House near Berkshire, England.
+They announced their engagement publicly on August 8, 2023.
+The couple has residences in London, United Kingdom, and Los Angeles, United States.
+On September 1, 2025, retailer Bench launched an advertisement campaign featuring a pregnant Poe, revealing that she and Blencowe were expecting their first child.
+On October 24, she announced that she had given birth via an Instagram post.